Auto Insurance For Seniors

 - Try to avoid high traffic areas or busy times of the day, especially if you tend to become stressed in these types of situations.

-- Avoid anything that can cause distraction while driving, including changing the radio station or talking on the phone.
+- Avoid anything that can cause a distraction while driving, including changing the radio station or talking on the phone.

 Most seniors are perfectly safe behind the wheel and are able to continue driving for most of their remaining years with a few precautions.